Avi Rokah

 Toddle, Mai and Footwork.
 Components That Make Karate Most Effective as Self-Defense

-Todome- It is reasonable to say that if 120 lb of mass hits the biggest, strongest man, as one connected, dense mass, with sufficient speed it will be a knock down or make big damage.
-Well, this is Todome, in karate we study through generations the details and means of how to connect the whole body, increase energy, by using ground reaction, sequencing body segments from the ground up to increase maximal speed and force and hit the opponent as one connected mass and deliver the full force in shortest instant, by being as dense and inelastic as possible at
+Todome It is reasonable to say that if 120 lb of mass hits the biggest, strongest man, as one connected, dense mass, with sufficient speed it will be a knock down or make big damage.
+Well, this is Todome, in karate classes for adults, we study through generations the details and means of how to connect the whole body, increase energy, by using ground reaction, sequencing body segments from the ground up to increase maximal speed and force, and hit the opponent as one connected mass, delivering full force in the shortest instant, by being as dense and inelastic as

 Toddle, Mai and Footwork.
 Components That Make Karate Most Effective as Self-Defense Read More »